OSTEsayed/OSTEsayed/README.md

 - 👋 Hi, I’m @OSTEsayed (Oudjani seyyid taqy eddine) A Programer ,web Devloper ,

   - Interested and studying in all The Computer sciens fields including:
-    - Networking
+    - Networking .
     - Cyber Security :
-      - currently learning : IBM Cybersecurity Analyst Professional Certificate
+      - currently learning : IBM Cybersecurity Analyst Professional Certificate.
-    - web vulnerability and threats :
+    - web vulnerability and threats : OSTE meta Scanner create A new Web Vulnerability scanner by combining other Famous Dast Scanners.
-      -Currently creating A new Web Vulnerability scanner by combining other Famous Dast Scanners
+    - SOC analyst automation : - Currently creating A web log Analyzer to simplify and automate the task of analyzing weblogs for threats and attacks.
     - artificial intelligence {i have background in maching Learning and Deep Learning}
     - web Application Fullstack :
       - frontend:{css ,javascript , bootstrap ,node js}